OpenVotingTechnologyGroup/VoteTrackerPlus/docs/informal-security-overview.md

-# An Informal Description of the Security Model of VoteTracker+
+# An Informal Description of the Security Model of VoteTrackerPlus

+__UNDER CONSTRUCTION__

 ## 1) Terminology